Xerxemi/auto-MBW-rt/README.md

 0.4,0.9,0.5,0.6,0.5,0.0,0.9,0.9,1.0,0.4,0.3,0.8,0.3,1.0,0.9,0.6,0.8,0.9,0.7,0.6,1.0,0.9,0.6,0.7,0.3,0.6,0.0,0.6132534303822829,174590.83615255356,174624.89337921143
 ```

-- (Related to the previous error), if you see the `hyper_score` is reporting the **same score with wrong iterlation count** (e.g. always 0.529 with iter 1, 2, 4, 8 etc.), the merge already failed, and you should restart the WebUI.
+- (Related to the previous error), if you see the `hyper_score` is reporting the **same score with wrong iterlation count** (e.g. always 0.529 with iter 1, 2, 4, 8 etc.), the merge already failed, and you should **restart the WebUI and close the webpage completely**.
 I have found that it is usually caused by Model A / B are same as the WebUI's selected model.
 I have added checking about this issue.

 ## Observations and explanations of parameters